Susan Lipper

 Susan Lipper (born 1953) is an American photographer, based in New York City.
-Her books include Grapevine (1994), for which she is best known, Trip (2000) and Domesticated Land (2018).
-Lipper has said that all of her work is "subjective documentary"; the critic Gerry Badger has said many describe it as "ominous".
+Her books include the trilogy Grapevine (1994), Trip (2000) and Domesticated Land (2018).
+Lipper has said that all of her work is "subjective documentary".

-Lipper is the recipient of a Guggenheim Fellowship.
-Her work is held in the collections of the Metropolitan Museum of Art and New York Public Library in New York City, Minneapolis Institute of Art, Museum of Contemporary Art, Los Angeles, and the National Portrait Gallery and Victoria and Albert Museum in London.
+Grapevine was shown in solo exhibitions at The Photographers' Gallery in London and Arnolfini in Bristol, UK in 1994.
+She received a Guggenheim Fellowship in 2015.
+Her work is held in the collections of the Metropolitan Museum of Art and New York Public Library in New York City, Minneapolis Institute of Art, Museum of Contemporary Art, Los Angeles, Museum of Fine Arts, Houston, and the National Portrait Gallery and Victoria and Albert Museum in London.

+Early life and education

+Lipper was born and raised in New York City.
+She studied English Romantic poetry in college with a concentration on W. B. Yeats.She received an MFA in photography from Yale School of Art in 1983.

 Life and work

-Lipper received an MFA in photography from Yale University in 1983.
-She uses a medium format camera, a Hasselblad, sometimes with attached flash.
+Lipper uses a medium format camera, sometimes with attached flash.

+Her first book, Innocence & the Birth of Jealousy (1974), combines photography and poetry.
+According to David Solo writing in The PhotoBook Review, the book "offers a single, tightly integrated meditation on narcissism and its effects on relationships."
+Lipper appears in a set of dance-like poses, photographed by Penny Slinger, while Lipper was studying English literature in London.
+"When Lipper reviewed the contact sheets, the idea of the sequence/story emerged, and she wrote the accompanying narrative poem".
+The book was published by Martin Booth under his Omphalos imprint.

+After returning to the United States, Lipper developed her more recognized style, as seen in the book trilogy Grapevine (1994), Trip (2004), and Domesticated Land (2018).